What is Stormwater?

 Stormwater and Pollution

-Stormwater Pollution Prevention - How Can You Help?
+Pollution Prevention - How can you help?

-- Report spills or erosion problems immediately.
+- Report spills or erosion problems immediately via Tuscaloosa 311.

 - Wash your car on the lawn instead of the driveway.

-- Recycle used oil and antifreeze.
+- Fix car oil leaks promptly and recycle used oil and antifreeze.

 - Sweep your driveway instead of pressure washing.